In 2005, Steve Jobs gave a moving and impassioned commencement speech to Stanford’s undergraduate class.

 Find out why his words still matter a decade later.

 Welcome to Throwback Thursday, where we take a look at a past Agile Lifestyle feature that’s still as timely and relevant as ever.
 This article has been completely updated with the latest research and information.

 It’s the time of year when college graduates around the country sit in uncomfortable chairs in rented gowns and suffer through interminable commencement speeches in order to get that piece of parchment that signifies adulthood.

-An endless parade of school officials lavish praise on the graduating seniors and their future prospects in order to justify the enormous amount of money that they and their parents have spent to get to graduation day.
+An endless parade of school officials will lavish praise on the graduating seniors and their future prospects in order to justify the enormous amount of money that they and their parents have spent to get to this graduation day.

 At some point in the self-congratulation fest, a celebrity, politician, or alumnus takes the stage to make a commencement speech about “changing the world” and “following your passions.”

 Except that you can tell when the graduation speaker has actually followed that advice.

 I’ve sat through a half-dozen graduation ceremonies, and it’s easy to tell when the graduation speaker is just saying what they think they’re supposed to be saying but hasn’t lived it in his or her own life.

 On the opposite end of the spectrum is the commencement address to end all commencement addresses.

 Steve Jobs Was Right